Today I wanted to make a quick post about my 5 top sources of free traffic I've been using for the past months with awesome results.

 This will in return bring in traffic and authority to your business.

 I'd look for posts that have lots of tweets, shares and +1s.
 This usually means the post has a lot of traffic and interaction!

 I usually use Buzzsumo for that.

 I would take it a bit further though.

-If you want to truly generate a relationship within your industry (which I strongly encourage you to do so), you should also invite people to post on your blog.
+If you want to truly generate a relationship within your industry (which I strongly encourage you to do), you should also invite people to post on your blog.

 This also applies to Facebook or Google Plus Communities.